MachingLearning-Group-2/Responsible-ML_Group_2/README.md

 ## Intended use
 * **Business value of model:**  The purpose of our model is to decide whether to lend money or not to a person who has a higher priced mortgage rate.
 Our model takes into consideration adverse impacts due to racial differences.
 As a result, our model provides a more fair lending experience to applicants.

-* **Model design:** Our group best model EBM designed to fit with random grid search, and then we need to avoid the discrimination probelm when we find the best cutoff point for Balck vs White AIR.
-Therefore, it is designed to lessen the discrimination probelm.
+* **Model design:** Our group best model EBM designed to fit with random grid search, and then we need to avoid the discrimination problem when we find the best cutoff point for Black vs White AIR.
+Therefore, it is designed to lessen the discrimination problem.

 * **Intended use:**   The intended user for our group best remediated model would be student, professor, researchers and other data scientists who need a specific sample to make certain conclusions.

-* **Additional use of model:** This model can't be used in other situations.
-The housing market is very different after covid pandemic vs. before.
+* **Additional use of model:** This model can't be used in other situations as the model doesn't take unexpected global or social economical events into consideration.

 ***
 ## Training data